Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Index of transversally elliptic operators

 If a group $G$ acts on $X$ we can consider the set of isomorphism classes of $G$-vector bundles over $X$.
 It is an abelian semi-group, to which we associate an abelian group $K_G(X)$.
 All constructions above can be done in $G$-equivariant fashion.

 Since the symbol of a transversally elliptic operator is an isomorphism $\sigma(D): \pi^* E \to \pi^* F $ of vector bundles over $T^*_{G} X$ outside of zero section, by definition it represents an element of $K_{G}(T^*_G X)$.
-One can show that the index of transversally elliptic operator does not depend on continuous deformations of it symbol, hence it depends only on the homotopy type of the symbol.
+One can show that the index of transversally elliptic operator does not depend on continuous deformations of its symbol, hence it depends only on the homotopy type of the symbol.
 The index vanishes for a symbol which is induced by an isomorphism of vector bundles $E$ and $F$.
 Therefore the index of $D$ depends only on an element of $K_{G}(T^*_G X)$ which represents symbol $\sigma(D)$.

-The equivariant index was defined for any group element $g$ as an alternating sum of traces of $g$ in representations $R^{i}$ in which $G$ acts on the cohomology groups $H^i$ of the complex $E$.
-One can show that for transversally elliptic operators the representations $R^i$ can be decomposed into a direct sum of irreducible representations where each irreducible representation enters with a finite multiplicity.
-In the elliptic case the number of irreducible representations which appear is finite since cohomology groups $H^i$ have finite dimensions.
-Let $\chi_\alpha$ be a character for each irreducible representation $\alpha$.
-Then the index of transversally elliptic operator is $\sum_{\alpha} m_{\alpha} \chi_{\alpha}$ where $m_{\alpha}$ are finite integer multiplicities.
-Thus the index can be regarded as a distribution on $G$, so that the multiplicities $m_{\alpha}$ are coefficients in its Fourier series expansion.
+The equivariant index of a complex of vector bundles $E$ is defined as a $G$-character of the cohomology groups $\oplus H^i(E)$ treated as a graded $G$-module.
+One can show that for transversally elliptic operators $\oplus H^i(E)$ can be decomposed into a direct sum of irreducible representations where each irreducible representation enters with a finite multiplicity.
+For elliptic complex the number of different irreducible representations and multiplicities are both finite since cohomology groups $H^i$ have finite dimensions.
+The index of transversally elliptic operator is $\sum_{\alpha} m_{\alpha} \chi_{\alpha}$ where $m_{\alpha}$ are finite integer multiplicities, and $\chi_\alpha$ is a character of an irreducible representation $\alpha$.
+The index can be viewed as a distribution on $G$, and the multiplicities $m_{\alpha}$ are coefficients in the corresponding Fourier series expansion.
 Let $\CalD'(G)$ be the space of distributions on $G$.

-Consider an example.
-Let $X$ be a circle $S^1$ on which group $G=\U(1)$ acts in a natural way.
-Let $E_0$ be the trivial rank one bundle $\CalE$ over $S^1$, and $E_1$ be the zero bundle.
-Let $D: \Gamma(\CalE) \to 0$ be the zero operator.
-Then the cohomology group $H^0$ is the space of all functions on a circle, and $H^1$ vanishes.
-Functions on a circle can be decomposed into Fourier modes labeled by integers, so that each mode corresponds to an irreducible representation of $\U(1)$.
-If $q=e^{i\alpha}$ for $\alpha \in [0,2\pi)$ denotes an element of $\U(1)$, then we obtain the index

-We see that the index is not a smooth function on $\U(1)$, but a distribution -- the Dirac delta-function.
+For transversally elliptic complex the summation generally runs over an infinite set of irreducible representations $\alpha$, but each multiplicity $m_{\alpha}$ is finite \cite{MR0482866}.